Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

 The effect of solvent has been extensively analyzed in Ref.~\cite{Antusek:20}.
 It seems that the ``$\delta_4$'' scheme used in Ref.~\cite{Antusek:20} is the most elaborate study of this effect at present.
-It explicitly takes into account the effect of the first solvation shell and approximately takes into account the influence of the rest part of the solution on the shielding constant under consideration (within the polarizable continuum model)~\cite{Antusek:20}.
+It explicitly takes into account the effect of the first solvation shell and approximately takes into account the influence of the solution on the shielding constant under consideration (within the polarizable continuum model) at the DFT level~\cite{Antusek:20}.
 Therefore, we include this contribution in our final value.

 The Gaunt interaction contribution has been calculated at the relativistic DFT (PBE0) level using the TZTZ basis set, i.e. it has been calculated as a difference between the shielding constant values obtained within the relativistic DFT method with inclusion and without inclusion of the Gaunt interaction into the electronic Hamiltonian.